 This helps businesses avoid costly disputes and misunderstandings.
 Since AI tools learn from past data, they improve over time, which, in turn, makes contract management even more reliable.

-Managing contracts isn’t just time-consuming—it’s expensive.
+Managing contracts isn’t just time-consuming; it’s expensive.
 Legal fees, administrative work, and delays all add up.

-According to the Future of Professionals Report, AI could free up four hours per week for legal professionals, adding up to 266 million hours of increased productivity for U.S. lawyers alone.
+AI could free up four hours per week for legal professionals, adding up to 266 million hours of increased productivity for U.S. lawyers alone.
 That’s about $100,000 in new billable time per lawyer each year.

 AI doesn’t replace legal teams, but it does help them work faster and smarter.